 Often called the “House of the Mexican,” this building delivers pure rococo drama.
 The facade is covered in blue azulejo tiles in a distinctive ornamental style, contrasting sharply against dark granite frames.

 It is one of the most photographed spots in Braga Portugal.
 Originally a private residence, the building later became part of a hospital complex.
-The exterior alone justifies a stop for photography enthusiasts.
+The exterior alone justifies a stop.

 The Gardens: Green Escapes in the City Center